wooster0/yayagram/README.md

 ## Controls

 The game is primarily played with both mouse and keyboard but can also be played exclusively with the keyboard.
+You don't need to memorize the following controls.
+The most important controls are displayed ingame.

 - Mouse movement or arrow keys: select a cell.
 - Left-click or `Q`: place a cell.